A First Home Buyers Guide to Moving House in Sydney

 buying a housebuying a house

-Create a first home buyer budget
+Create a first home buyer budget in Sydney

 The first step in the process of buying your first home is knowing what kind of budget you're working with.
 It's easy to get carried away scrolling through your dream houses on Domain, picturing what life could look like.
 But, it's important to be realistic.
 For Sydney first home buyers, a clear budget will help you: